Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 Add the commit will generate a new build for production and development channel.

-You should add your test in the build step to be sure your code is working.
+You should add your test in the build step to be certain your code is working.

-Go To your Capgo dashboard and check your build who just appear, you now have you own CI/CD system.
+Go To your Capgo dashboard and check your build who just appear, you now have your own CI/CD system.